 Key performance indicators (KPIs) are quantifiable business metrics that track and measure an organization’s progress toward its strategic objectives.
 More than just numbers, KPIs tell a story about how well a company is performing.
-Understanding KPIs as they relate to your industry, company and even separate departments within a company is essential for any growing business.
+Understanding KPIs as they relate to your industry, company, and even separate departments within a company is essential for any growing business.

 Business leaders increasingly realize they can leverage this information to make better decisions.
 The immense amount of information available to decision-makers today can also be overwhelming, so we pared it down to 20 widely used KPIs relevant to most businesses.
-This business guide explains why KPIs matter, the characteristics of a good KPI and provides a list of popular financial and operational KPIs.
+This business guide explains why KPIs matter, the characteristics of a good KPI, and provides a list of popular financial and operational KPIs.

 While organizations need a firm grasp of what will make them successful and which industry-specific KPIs matter to them, there are metrics relevant to most businesses.
 Here are 10 popular financial KPIs used by growing businesses.